DasLab/ubr/README.md

 That can take a while.
 For this example, it actually doesn't take long to run the split (only 5 minutes), so you can also just directly run the command with `sh run_ubr_split.sh`.
 However, for big jobs (e.g., NovaSeq), the split can take 24 hrs.
 It's best to not hog a login node to do the split, or to risk a timeout, so in those cases, use `sbatch` to queue up the job.

-The splits are 1M reads per job and in this case lead to 18 partitions, since the starting Miseq run has XXX reads.
+The splits are 1M reads per job and in this case leads to 18 partitions, since the starting Miseq run has 17,312,190 reads.

 After the `ubr_split.py` completes (look for `DONE` to show up in the out file!), you can run the jobs on slurm with: